-Interest expense (income), net primarily relates to interest expense on our external debt, offset by interest income earned on cash balances and short-term investments.
+Interest expense (income), net primarily relates to interest expense on our external debt, offset by interest income earned on cash balances and short-term investments, and also includes interest related to tax matters.

-Interest expense (income), net increased \$7 million for 2023, compared to 2022, primarily driven by higher interest expense related to the \$750 million unsecured, unsubordinated debt issued in August 2023, partially offset by higher interest income.
+The change in Interest expense (income), net of \$(181) million in 2024 compared to 2023, was primarily driven by approximately \$200 million related to the German tax litigation, interest reserve adjustments and higher interest income, partially offset by higher interest expense related to the \$600 million and €850 million unsecured, unsubordinated debt issued in November 2024 and \$750 million unsecured, unsubordinated debt issued in August 2023.

-Interest expense (income), net increased \$7 million in 2022 compared to 2021, primarily driven by interest expense related to the financing of the Tender Offer for Zardoya Otis.
+Interest expense (income), net increased \$7 million in 2023 compared to 2022, primarily driven by higher interest expense related to the \$750 million unsecured, unsubordinated debt issued in August 2023, partially offset by higher interest income.

-The average interest rate on our external debt for 2023, 2022 and 2021 was 2.1%, 2.0% and 2.3%, respectively.
+The average interest rate on our external debt for 2024, 2023 and 2022 was 2.5%, 2.1% and 2.0%, respectively.

-For additional discussion of borrowings, see "Note 9: Borrowings and Lines of Credit" in Item 8 in this Form 10-K.
+For additional discussion of borrowings, see "Note 9: Borrowings and Lines of Credit" in Item 8 in this Form 10-K. For additional discussion of German tax litigation, see "Note 21: Contingencies" and "Note 22: Segment Financial Data" in Item 8 in this Form 10-K.